jaymody/blogposts/2023-01-30-gpt-from-scratch.md

 In this post, we'll implement a GPT from scratch in just [60 lines of `numpy`](https://github.com/jaymody/picoGPT/blob/29e78cc52b58ed2c1c483ffea2eb46ff6bdec785/gpt2_pico.py#L3-L58).
 We'll then load the trained GPT-2 model weights released by OpenAI into our implementation and generate some text.

 **Note:**
-* This post assumes familiarity with Python, NumPy, and some basic experience training neural networks.
+* This post assumes familiarity with Python, NumPy, and some basic experience with neural networks.
-* This implementation is missing tons of features on purpose to keep it as simple as possible while remaining complete.
-The goal is to provide a **simple yet complete technical introduction to the GPT as an educational tool**.
+* This implementation is for educational purposes, so it's missing lots of features/improvements on purpose to keep it as simple as possible while remaining complete.
-* The GPT architecture is just one small part of what makes LLMs what they are today.[^architecture].
 * All the code for this blog post can be found at [github.com/jaymody/picoGPT](https://github.com/jaymody/picoGPT).
 * [Hacker news thread](https://news.ycombinator.com/item?id=34726115)
 * [Chinese translation](https://jiqihumanr.github.io/2023/04/13/gpt-from-scratch/)